martinsumner/riak_kv/docs/ReplicationGuide.md

 - `replrtq_enablesink = enabled`.
 - `replrtq_sinkqueue = <sink_cluster_name>`;
-  - The name of the queue on any source node or cluster from which this sink may need to consume PUTs.
+  - The name of the queue, on any source node or cluster from which this sink may need to consume replication events.
 - `replrtq_sinkpeers = <ip_addr>:<port>:<protocol>|<ip_addr>:<port>:<protocol>` ...
-  - A pipe delimited list of peers by IP, port and protocol (PB or HTTP).
+  - A pipe delimited list of peers by IP, port and protocol (`pb` or `http`).
+    - For efficiency, it is recommended to use the PB protocol.
+    - If TLS enablement of the replication communication is required, then PB protocol must be used.
   - The peer node must have a listener enabled for that protocol on that port.
-  - For performance, it is recommended to use the PB protocol.
-  - If TLS enablement of the replication communication is required, then PB protocol must be used.
-  - If `replrtq_peer_discovery` is enabled, then the list will be used to discover other peers on the clusters, and the discovered list will be the list actually used.
+  - If `replrtq_peer_discovery` is enabled, then the list of peers will be used to discover other peer nodes on the clusters, and the discovered list will be the peers used by the sink.
   - The list may include nodes in different clusters.
   - For resilience, always connect sink nodes to a diverse set of source peers, even when peer discovery is enabled.
 - `replrtq_sinkworkers = <worker_count>`